zydou/arti/doc/Semver.md

 export any types from unstable Tor crates, obviously.

 Crates in this category
-they may have more cautious MSRV policies than Arti as a whole.
+may have more cautious MSRV policies than Arti as a whole.

 These crates might depend on `tor-*` crates internally, but this is probably undesirable;